 With workers returning to the office, Human Resources departments must balance the health and safety of employees with the need for productivity and potential legal obligations and limitations.
 The emerging use of the health pass illustrates this complexity.

-While European countries are mostly implementing it for travel-related issues, others are considering a more corporate approach.
+While European countries are mostly implementing the health pass for travel-related issues, others are considering a more corporate approach.

 About 59% of employers said they would use some kind of incentive.
 While 60%of employers also said they would require some kind of proof of vaccination.

-While their use is expanding as it is coming into effect for European travel on July 1st, they also remain controversial.
+While their use is expanding, they also remain controversial.
 In the U.S., some states have passed bans on their use that could leave some businesses facing legal issues and confusion.
-For instance, these bans limit a business’s ability to require a vaccination passport from customers, but they can still ask about employees’ vaccination status.
-In addition, while US law gives companies the right to ask about an employee’s health, companies can still expect that some employees may file legal charges to this.
+For instance, these bans limit a business’s ability to require a vaccination passport from customers.
+But they can still ask about employees’ vaccination status.
+In addition, while US law gives companies the right to ask about an employee’s health, companies can still expect that some employees may file legal charges for this.

 Health passes will also present complex administrative decisions, and the documentation provided to vaccinated people varies widely from country to country.
 In France, these are official documents with QR codes that can be scanned and added to an application.
 Italy is implementing a similar system and now the European Union is rolling out its own version.

-Despite these hurdles, health passports can play a valuable role in creating a sense of security as employees return to the workplace.
+Despite these hurdles, health passports can play a valuable role.
+Indeed, they will help in creating a sense of security as employees return to the workplace.
 Developing a robust and transparent program around their use will ultimately allow HR leaders to foster a sense of trust and well-being during this transition to a post-Covid environment.